calvinmccarter/unmasking-trees/README.md

 ## Citing this method

-Please consider citing the UnmaskingTrees preprint.
+Please consider citing the UnmaskingTrees [arXiv preprint](https://arxiv.org/pdf/2407.05593).
 The bibtex is:

 ```
 @article{mccarter2024unmasking,